rupertwh/bmplib/API-full.md

      */

-    /* open a file for writing and get a BMPHANDLE */
+    /* Open a file for writing and get a BMPHANDLE */

     file = fopen("image.bmp", "wb");
     h = bmpwrite_new(file);

-    /* inform bmplib of the image dimensions.
+    /* Inform bmplib of the image dimensions.
      * The color information (channels, bits) refer to the format
      * your image buffer is in, not the format the BMP file should
      * be written in.